 Science AL!VE strives to engage Grade K-7 students in hands-on STEAM (Science, Technology, Engineering, Art&design, Mathematics) programs to build measurable skills and improve self-confidence.
 We offer summer camps, weekend clubs, online workshops and resources for teachers.

 Join our App Development (App Dev) workshop to design and create mobile apps!
 This is beginner-friendly, project-based workshops where students will use Thunkable, a drag-and-drop app builder, to build their own functioning app.

-Invent the Future is Canada’s first and only two-week summer enrichment program focused on bringing Artificial Intelligence (AI) expertise, community and mentorship to young women in Grade 10 and 11.
+Invent the Future is Canada’s first and only two-week summer enrichment program focused on bringing Artificial Intelligence (AI) expertise, community and mentorship to trans and cisgender women, non-binary and two-spirit students in Grade 10 and 11.
 During this AI Scholars Program, participants from across Canada will explore the world of AI through team projects, and connect with mentors and industry experts in a supportive yet challenging environment.

 The Science, Technology, Engineering, and Mathematics (STEM) Speaker Series provides secondary school students with the opportunity to meet and interact with role models in STEM fields.
 During this event, our guest speakers, which consist of graduate students, faculty members, and/or working professionals, will talk about their career path and what made them pursue the field they are in.